ramitsurana/awesome-kubernetes/README.md

 # Roadmap:

-The awesome-kubernetes will now soon be available in the form of different releases and package bundles.It means that you can download the awesome kubernetes release upto a certain period of time.The release for awesome kubernetes 2015 bundle is going to be released soon.Stay tuned for more updates.
+The awesome-kubernetes will now soon be available in the form of different releases and package bundles.It means that you can download the awesome kubernetes release upto a certain period of time.The release for awesome kubernetes 2015 bundle is release.Checkout the releases column for more info.Stay tuned for more updates.

 # Starting point:
 *A place that marks the beginning of a journey*